pypa/packaging.python.org/source/glossary.rst

     Binary Distribution

+        A specific kind of :term:`Built Distribution` that contains compiled extensions.

+    Built Distribution

-        A :term:`Distribution` format containing prebuilt files that only need to be moved to the correct location on the target system.
-As Python is a dynamically bound cross-platform language, many so-called "binary" distributions will contain only pure Python source code.
+        A :term:`Distribution` format containing files and metadata that only need to be moved to the correct location on the target system, to be installed. :term:`Wheel` is such a format, whereas distutil's :term:`Source Distribution <Source Distribution (or "sdist")>` is not, in that it requires a build step before it can be installed.
+This format does not imply that python files have to be precompiled (:term:`Wheel` intentionally does not include compiled python files).

     Distribution

         A Python distribution is a versioned archive file that contains Python :term:`packages <Package (Meaning #1)>`, :term:`modules <module>`, and other resource files that are used to distribute a :term:`Release`.
 The distribution file is what an end-user will download from the internet and install.

     Distutils